Corte Madera Real Estate

 Schools

-Corte Madera and neighboring Larkspur share an excellent school district, with two elementary and one middle school:
+Corte Madera and neighboring Larkspur share an excellent school district, with two elementary schools and one middle school:

 Transportation